wargenng/sendlog/README.md

 [x] - Make users profile public and viewable to other people [x] - Friends list
 [x] - Add in a user profile section for preferences
-[ ] - Create Session or add to existing Session (default to any session that is already made that day) [ ] - Goals tab
-[ ] - Share sessions with friends

 ## BACKEND